Sairyss/system-design-patterns/README.md

 #### CQRS

-CQRS stands for Command and Query Responsibility Segregation.
+CQRS (Command Query Responsibility Segregation) is an architectural pattern that separates the responsibilities of querying data from the responsibilities of modifying data.
+In CQRS, the two responsibilities are handled by separate components or systems, which are designed and optimized independently of each other.

+In a CQRS system, the query side is responsible for providing access to data in a read-only manner.
+It typically exposes a set of APIs or interfaces that allow applications to query the data, but does not allow the data to be modified.
+The query side is typically optimized for performance and scalability, and may use techniques such as caching or denormalization to improve the performance of queries.

+On the other hand, the command side is responsible for modifying the data.
+It exposes a set of APIs or interfaces that allow applications to submit commands to modify the data, such as creating, updating, or deleting data.
+The command side is typically optimized for consistency and durability, and may use techniques such as transactions or event sourcing to ensure that the data is modified in a consistent and reliable manner.

+CQRS is often used in applications that have complex data-modification requirements, or that need to support high levels of concurrency and scalability.
+It is a useful technique for separating the responsibilities of querying and modifying data.

-When using CQRS we write data to a database that provides fast writing speeds, and create a copy of that data in a database that is optimized for reads.
-Commands are forwarded to a write database, queries are forwarded to a read database.
+Usually when using CQRS we write data to a database that provides fast writing speeds and/or consistency guarantees, and create a copy of that data in a database that is optimized for reads.
+Commands are forwarded to a White database, queries are forwarded to a Read database.
 This can improve read and write performance of your application.

 Your application can be separated into commands and queries using CQS pattern, you can read about it and see code examples here: [Commands and Queries](https://github.com/Sairyss/domain-driven-hexagon#commands-and-queries)